edgefarm/edgefarm/README.md

 If you're planning to run EdgeFarm in a real production setup, you gotta stick to the [installation guide](TODO).
 But, if you just wanna give it a try it out, no worries!
 Just grab the `local-up` tool and give it a shot locally.
 Have fun experimenting!

-Either you can head over to the [releases](https://github.com/edgefarm/edgefarm/releases) page and grab the latest version, or simply fire up the following command:
+Either you can head over to the [releases](https://github.com/edgefarm/edgefarm/releases) page and grab the latest version, or simply fire up the following command.
+This will install `local-up` in `$HOME/bin`.

 ```console
 curl -sfL https://raw.githubusercontent.com/edgefarm/edgefarm/main/install.sh | sh -s -- -b ~/bin